 Locations: Business and industrial areas to the west, north and east of Grangemouth.

 Environmental Mitigation: Project level EIA will be undertaken as required.
-The SEA identified the importance of considering impacts of development and associated transportation activity on air quality, population and health.
+The SEA for NPF3 identified the importance of considering impacts of development and associated transportation activity on air quality, population and health.
 Continuing coordination of development in the area will be required.
 Project level Habitats Regulation Appraisal will be required and the mitigation included in the Habitats Regulation Appraisal Record should be used to inform planning processes and be applied as appropriate.

 Ongoing Activity and Milestones: